Lockdowns. Surges. Hot spots. 2020 had it all. At least all the bad stuff.

 Thanks to the cloud, Everis, a Portuguese-based team, partnered hand-in-hand with CCT in South Africa on the cancer awareness app.
 To make sure the app had an impact in rural communities without Internet access and across the different languages of the country, Everis included offline capabilities, multi-language options, and text-to-speech features.
 The project has turned into a long-term, long-distance collaboration in which Everis will be CCT’s “digital Samaritan” and continue to maintain the platform.

 The hackathon proved just how quickly a modern application platform on the cloud can help a small, geographically dispersed team take an ingenious idea and spin it up into an actual fully functioning, highly intricate app in a matter of weeks, not the months and years it generally takes with traditional development.

 Companies seeking to innovate faster on the cloud can realize the same benefits the hackers did with OutSystems on AWS.
 Your team can rapidly develop and deliver game-changing apps without having to go through the rigor of a traditional IT model.
 And this can all come together even with the smallest of teams, who can be working from anywhere.

 Going back to the hackathon, I was blown away with the clever thinking of The FaBoolous 5 team, the winner for Most Innovative Solution with their undercover features for a domestic violence reporting app.
 The app masquerades as a fully functioning game for children or a weather app for adults, allowing those in jeopardy to discreetly report and request help and protection.

 Apps that make a difference, indeed.

-If you want to learn more about how OutSystems and AWS are changing the way digital transformation is done, while delivering scale, resilience, and security without sacrificing flexibility, join us in our upcoming event in partnership with AWS, the Cloud Innovation Summit, on May 11-12.
-Registrations are now open!
+If you want to learn more about how OutSystems and AWS are changing the way digital transformation is done, while delivering scale, resilience, and security without sacrificing flexibility, join us in our upcoming event in partnership with AWS, the Cloud Innovation Summit, now available on-demand!